-Finally, the guide growers and agronomists were waiting for.
-2019 edition released.
+Finally…! the guide growers and gardeners were waiting for!

 Unlike in nutrient deficiencies, yellowing of tomato leaves which is a result of a fungal disease is not uniform in pattern and distribution over the leaf.
-Chlorosis may appear around lesions and leaf spots, on one side of the plant, one side of the leaf etc.
+Therefore, chlorosis may appear around lesions and leaf spots, on one side of the plant, one side of the leaf etc.